xavier-quadratic/poseidon-rs/README.md

 The sponge has a state $S = (S_{1}, …, S_{t})$ made of $t$ field elements.
 The state is initialized to zeros.
 It can absorb $r$ field elements at a time, where $r$ is the input rate $(r < t)$ or it can squeeze elements out.

-To absorb a message of $r$ elements, the sponge adds it to its state’s $r$ first components and applies the poseidon-permutation, leaving the sponge in a new state [Fig2](#figure-2-composition-of-a-state).
+To absorb a message of $r$ elements, the sponge adds it to its state’s $r$ first components and applies the poseidon-permutation, leaving the sponge in a new state (see [Fig2](#figure-2-composition-of-a-state)).
 More elements can be absorbed at will.

 To squeeze elements out, the sponge returns all or a part of its state and applies the Poseidon-permutation to its state.